Schools confront more polarization with mask rules for fall

 That’s part of the reason the academy recommended universal masking in schools, said Dr. Sonja O’Leary, chair of the academy’s Council on School Health.

 “People just wanted it to be clearer, masks or no masks,’’ said O’Leary.
-She said data show COVID-19 infections have not been rampant in U.S. schools, but many students are not yet eligible for vaccination and “we know masks do curb transmission.”
+She said data show COVID-19 infections have not been rampant in U.S. schools, but “we know masks do curb transmission.”
 What’s more, keeping track of who has had shots and who has not may be tough for schools.

-Public schools should start out with masks and then reconsider the requirement once hospitalization rates fall below five per 100,000 people and at least two-thirds of adults have received at least one dose of COVID-19 vaccine, said Dr. Monica Gandhi, an infectious disease doctor and professor of medicine at the University of California-San Francisco.
-She called the recommendation a compromise that would allow schools to shift policy.

-“Based on those parameters, no red state can start now without masks … not based on what we have calculated,” Gandhi said, although she knows some of them will do so anyway.
+School districts that can set their own policies are taking different approaches.

 In Detroit public schools, everyone will likely be required to wear a mask unless an entire room is vaccinated.
 Officials are developing an identification system, perhaps by wearing lanyards, Superintendent Nikolai Vitti said.

-In Pittsburgh, administrators are proposing that all public school students and staff be required to wear masks indoors when classes resume, because students under 12 cannot yet get vaccinated, “and there are concerns around unknowns from the variant,” spokeswoman Ebony R. Pugh said.
+In Pittsburgh, administrators are proposing that all public school students and staff be required to wear masks indoors to protect younger students and because of “concerns around unknowns from the variant,” spokeswoman Ebony R. Pugh said.
 Universal masking also protects the privacy of older students who have not been vaccinated, she said.

 In Kansas, most schoolchildren and teachers will not be required to wear masks.
 The state’s largest district, Wichita, made masks optional starting July 6 and surveyed parents before announcing its reopening plan, said Wichita Public Schools spokeswoman Susan Arensman.